Interfaith Dialogue, Education, and Action: The IDEA Project – NOT IN USE

 Spiritual Seekers: an Interfaith Program

-Each week, the Campus Christian Center offers an interfaith program known as Spiritual Seekers.
+Each week during the academic year, the Campus Christian Center offers an interfaith program known as Spiritual Seekers.
 On Thursdays at noon, this group gathers for discussion of a presentation by a visiting scholar or speaker, student, or member of the College faculty or staff on some religious topic, issue, or theme of contemporary interest or concern.
 The topic of discussion might include comparisons of religious traditions to one another on a given issue or topic or might simply relate to one religious tradition only on a given week.
 These topics often include issues like the concept of jihad and crusade, the nature of prayer, the problem of suffering in world religions, and so forth.
 The Campus Christian Center provides lunch for those who participate in this program.
 The Center welcomes persons of all perspectives from any or no religious tradition or community.
 This program produces lively discussion and attracts a diverse group of students, staff, and faculty each week.
-Ms. Katherine Basham and Prof. Jeff B. Pool, the Director of the Center, in partnership with the participants, work together to develop the schedule of topics and speakers each week.
+Ms. Katherine Basham, Coordinator of Interfaith Programs in partnership with the participants, work together to develop the schedule of topics and speakers each week.

 Interfaith Events and Activities

-The Campus Christian Center also plans other special events throughout the academic year that promote interfaith dialogue and education in various ways.
-Through annual lectureships, special lectures, convocations, and special services of worship and meditation, the department addresses this feature of its mission in the College, which the following examples illustrate.
+The CCC also plans other special events throughout the academic year that promote interfaith dialogue and education in various ways.
+Through annual lectureships, special lectures, convocations, and special services of worship and meditation, the department addresses this feature of its mission in the College.

 Support of Student Interfaith Activities